When Is The Best Time Of Your Cycle for the Morning After Pill?

 It is also effective 48 hours after LNG pills are no longer reliable.

-The other minor way the pills may work is to prevent implantation if the egg has become fertilised.
+The other minor ways the pills may work are:

 However, studies do not show this method happens reliably or consistently.
-So now we know how the pills work; let’s apply this knowledge to some questions.
+So now we know how the pills work.
+Let’s apply this knowledge to some questions about the morning-after pill timing.

 Once the Lutenising Hormone (LH) levels start to rise, there are 36-40 hours till ovulation.